lethang7794/devops-book/chap-08.md

   You

-  - dont't need to store the original password
+  - don't need to store the original password
   - only need to store the hash of the password (after passing it through a cryptographic hash function).

   ***